NeDS-Lab/mjqm-simulator/docs/extend/distributions.md

 # Distributions

-Distribution implementations ara located in the `math` library, and they are composed of two parts: the sampler and the loader.
+New distribution implementations need two parts: the sampler and the loader.

 The sampler is a header-only class that generates random numbers following the distribution.
+Its location is in the `mjqm-samplers` group of the `math` group.

 The loader is a function to read the distribution parameters from the TOML configuration file and creates the sampler object.